bjrmatos/electron-html-to/README.md

   html: '<h1>Hello world</h1>',
   url: 'http://jsreport.net', // set direct url instead of html
   delay: 0, // time in ms to wait before the conversion
+  // boolean that specifies if we should collect logs calls (console.log, console.error, console.warn) in webpage
+  // logs will be available as result.logs after the conversion
+  // defaults to true
+  collectLogs: true,
   waitForJS: true, // set to true to enable programmatically specify (via Javascript of the page) when the conversion starts (see Programmatic conversion section for an example)
   waitForJSVarName: 'MY_CUSTOM_VAR_NAME', // name of the variable that will be used as the conversion trigger, defaults to "ELECTRON_HTML_TO_READY" (see Programmatic pdf printing section for an example)
   userAgent: 'CUSTOM_USER_AGENT', // set a custom user agent to use in electron's browser window